tomwang2011/GlobalSource/README.md

 # Liferay-Source-Netbeans-Project-Builder

-Please use Java-application-modules-project

-1. Create a build-ext.properties file and fill in the following settings:
+Create a build-ext.properties file and fill in the following settings:

-2. Set the portal.dir to your local liferay-portal
+1. Set portal.dirs to your local liferay codebase.
+It can be a comma separated list.

-3. Set the project.dir to your desired location for generated project files
+2. Set the project.dir to your desired location for generated project files

-4. run Ant build

-5. Load the generated parent project or individual modules with Netbeans
+3. Set jdk8.home to your jdk8 home.
+In case your default jdk is jdk8 already, it is optional.

+Run ant build for a clean rebuild, run ant add (or just ant, add is the default target) for an increment build.